cseptesting/floatcsep/docs/tutorials/case_h.rst

 H - A Time-Dependent Experiment
 ===============================

-Here, we run an experiment that access, containerize and execute multiple **time-dependent models**, and then proceeds to evaluate the forecasts once they are created.
+Here, we run an experiment that accesses, containerizes and executes multiple **time-dependent models**, and then proceeds to evaluate the forecasts once they are created.

 .. admonition:: **TL; DR**